danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 The new route `<Route path="/polls/:pollName" component={AllPolls} />` is basically the same as it's flask counterpart with an arbitrary value for `:pollName` for the poll name

 We're also re-using the `AllPolls` component, which means we'll have to make it smart enough to know which Route called it.
-Luckily the Route that called it is available to us as a prop.
+Luckily that information is available to us as a prop.

 In this case `this.props.routeParams.pollName`